SambhavG/blog/src/posts/bend.md

 ## Attempt 2: Maps
 Bend also has a map datatype.
 This map works similar to normal maps or dictionaries in other languages, and in theory can be used to simulate an indexable list which avoids the sequentiality of Lists.

-The underlying structure of a Map is a bit complex; Maps represent the data as a binary tree where each node is either a Node or a Leaf.
+The underlying structure of a Map is interesting; Maps represent the data as a binary tree where each node is either a Node or a Leaf.
 Leaves are just blank end caps in this case, and don't hold data.
 Each Node either does or doesn't contain a value, as well as a reference to left and right nodes.
 Nodes with no value contain a \* instead.

-This tree is designed such that every key (that we initialized the map with) corresponds with one node, where for each key k (in binary), the corresponding node is such that we step left for a 0 and right for a 1 when we read k from left to right (so 0 is the root node, 1 is the root's right, 2 is the root's left then right, etc.) Keys must either be or be similar to nonnegative integers.
+This tree is designed such that every key (that we initialized the map with) corresponds with exactly one node, where for each key k (in binary), the corresponding node is the one we get to by reading the binary little-endian (least to most significant bit) and stepping left for 0, right for 1.
+For example, all odd numbers end up to the right of the root since they have last digit 1.
+Keys must be representable as nonnegative integers to make this scheme work.

 For this approach, I directly use the map structure as a vector (so m\[i\] is the i'th index of the vector) and compute dot product recursively on the tree.
-The issue here is that while I can "match" the difference between a Leaf and a Node, I couldn't find a way to match the difference between a \* and an actual value, so I couldn't find a way to compute dot product recursively as v1.value \* v2.value + dot(v1.left, v2.left) + dot(v1.right, v2.right) without the \* valued nodes getting in the way.
+The issue I ran into is that while I can "match" the difference between a Leaf and a Node, I couldn't find a way to match the difference between a \* and an actual value, so I couldn't find a way to compute dot product recursively as v1.value \* v2.value + dot(v1.left, v2.left) + dot(v1.right, v2.right) without the \* valued nodes messing up the computation.
 ## Attempt 3: Maps, merge-sort style
 Alternatively, I can use the map indexing syntax.
 My function should take the dot product of the left half and right half of the first map with the left half and right half of the second map respectively.
 ```python